iSaluki/phhs6/content/sixth/CompSci/Theory/Databases/SQL.md

 | Attribute    | Field or column      |
 | Instance     | Record, tuple or row |

+The most commonly used words for each term are: *table, field and record*.
+Some people may use other terms.

 Any terminology not listed in the above table will stay the same regardless.

+## Using SQL

+- SQL has two subsets of the language
+	- A data definition language or DDL
+		- This is a subset of SQL that is concerned with making and managing the database
+			- Creating, modifying and deleting databases and tables
+			- Creating users and assigning their rights
+	- A data manipulation language or DML
+		- This is the other subset of SQL that is concerned with managing the data in the database
+			- Adding, modifying and deleting individual records
+			- Searching for data according to specific criteria